 The Rule of 7 and Finding a Hook

-Writing new articles on a regular basis (blogging) is a great way to lure people to your website and keep them coming back.
+Writing new articles regularly (blogging) is a great way to lure people to your website and keep them coming back.
 Google tends to reward websites that publish new and updated content as well.

-Blogging helps to increase brand recognition, and fosters a sense of community.
-It is said that it takes up to 7 times within an 18 month period for your brand to be seen and connected with, before it becomes trusted enough in the minds of clients for them to buy (known as the Rule of 7 by Dr. Jeffrey Lant).
+Blogging helps to increase brand recognition and fosters a sense of community.
+It is said that it takes up to 7 times within 18 months for your brand to be seen and connected with before it becomes trusted enough in the minds of clients for them to buy (known as the Rule of 7 by Dr Jeffrey Lant).

 Static Front Page to Display Different Areas

 As I would be posting new content every week (the horoscopes), as well as writing articles on different aspects of astrology, I decided on a magazine theme design.
 I find I am often drawn to magazine theme designs, because of their clean lines and easy organization.

 I also really like the look of sliders on the front page of a website.
 They are not always popular with web designers because they can slow a website down somewhat.